 Employees will not only be more engaged and loyal to a company that focuses on promoting workplace wellbeing, but productivity and performance will also increase.

 Review your team’s workloads

 Presenteeism can often occur when employees feel like they can’t afford to take time off due to heavy workloads, looming deadlines or not wanting to burden co-workers with their absence.

 It’s important that managers know how much work employees have on their plates so they are able to help manage it.
-Holding frequent one-to-ones between managers and employees helps to highlight if employees are in need of any support.
+Holding frequent one-to-ones between managers and employees helps to highlight if employees are in need of any mental wellbeing support.
 This should help to reduce work-related stress and help to promote healthy working practises and wellbeing.

 Finally, stay on top of the problem

 Being aware of presenteeism and staying vigilant can be the key to reducing the problem.
 Managers should send home sick employees, which helps to spread the message to that employee and others that anyone feeling unwell should not be in work.